timofurrer/retry-cmd/README.md

 # retry

-Retry commands on the command line without the all the loops you always used!
+Retry commands on the command line without all the loops you always used!

 ```bash
 retry --max 10 -- curl -I https://unstable.site